sanddudu/moere-fm/README.md

 For Ubuntu 13.04 (x86): [Here](https://launchpad.net/ubuntu/raring/i386/chromium-codecs-ffmpeg-extra/28.0.1500.71-0ubuntu1.13.04.1)
 For Ubuntu 13.04 (x64): [Here](https://launchpad.net/ubuntu/raring/amd64/chromium-codecs-ffmpeg-extra/28.0.1500.71-0ubuntu1.13.04.1)

 Extract the DEB file and put the libffmpegsumo.so into your files folder.
-The libffmpegsumo.so file will be in usr/chromium-browsers folder.
+The extracted libffmpegsumo.so file will be in ./usr/chromium-browsers folder.

 Useage
 --------